KoronkowyKorp/discord-channel-streaming-bot/README.md

 Discord bot for streaming data from an authorized channel within a server

 ## Database
-Write now the system relies on a sqlite3 database to store data produced by the bot.
+As of now the system relies on a sqlite3 database to store data produced by the bot.

-As of now, servers need to be MANUALLY ADDED via connection to the database.
+Server and channel IDs need to be MANUALLY ADDED via connection to the database.
+In the future this will be handled via an API.

 ## Python dev setup